new-guy/screeps-os/REFACTOR.md

 ### Refactors
 - Booleans should be words instead of lots of &&s and ||s
 - Move constants to constants.js
+- CreepSpawners are way too verbose to define
 - Get rid of construction flags and just use a list + drawing on the screen
 - Generic "move to target" function & state?
 Would be good to not have to keep rewriting it
 - Inits in main.js can be better - should instead be in object-specific files